Advanced and custom plots

 Consistency Maintain the order of categorical values on axes across figures.
 Any time a color palette is re-used within a publication, poster, or presentation, it should map to the same values to avoid confusion.

 We hope this workshop has been helpful for you!
-Please email us at bioinformatics-training@ucdavis.edu or reach out on GitHub with any questions or comments about the course or course materials.
+Please email us at bioinformatics-training@ucdavis.edu with any questions or comments about the course or course materials, and alert us to any issues on GitHub.

 sessionInfo()